Tibet and getting a Chinese visa. UPDATED May 2025

-Regarding Visas for Traveling to Tibet and the Rest of China, we have to consider three scenarios: a regular Chinese Tourist Visa for visiting Tibet, a Chinese Group Visa for visiting Tibet, and China’s Free policy for visiting Tibet.
+Regarding Visas for Traveling to Tibet and the Rest of China, we have to consider three scenarios: a regular Chinese Tourist Visa for Tibet, a Chinese Group Visa for Tibet, and China’s Free policy for Tibet.

 In this post, we will mainly discuss the regular Chinese Visa, and for the other visa topics, we will provide you with a link for your information.